 Seal the bag tightly and shake to distribute the marinade evenly.
 Refrigerate overnight.

 Step 3 – Grill

 When you’re ready to cook, preheat your grill.

 Remove the chicken from the marinade, and discard the bag with any remaining liquid.

 Grill until cooked through, about 5 minutes per side.
 The internal temperature should reach about 165˚F. Serve immediately, with wedges of lemon and your favorite sides.

 What Should I Pair with This Chicken Entree?

 I like to keep things simple when such a stellar main dish is hitting the table.

-My personal favorite combination is broccoli and roasted potatoes, but you can essentially pair this chicken with any combination of vegetables and starch, greens and starchy veg, or vegetables and legumes.
+My personal favorite combination is roasted broccoli or pressure cooked broccoli and roasted potatoes, but you can essentially pair this chicken with any combination of vegetables and starch, greens and starchy veg, or vegetables and legumes.